billtruong003/jmancurly-test/README.md

 Thank you for taking the time to evaluate this project!
 To quickly test the multiplayer functionality, please follow these steps:

-1.  **Download and Extract Release Build:** For the fastest testing experience, please download the latest release build from the [Releases](https://github.com/billtruong003/jmancurly-test/releases/tag/PhotonFusion2) section of this repository (replace with your actual releases link).
+1.  **Download and Extract Release Build:** For the fastest testing experience, please download the latest release build from the [Releases](https://github.com/billtruong003/jmancurly-test/releases/tag/PhotonFusion2) section of this repository.
 Extract the downloaded archive to a folder on your computer.

 2.  **Code Structure (Optional Review):** If cloning the entire repository is time-consuming, you can review the code structure directly within the GitHub repository.
 The project is organized for clarity, making it easy to navigate the different components.